The Cathedral of Our Lady of Arabia: Controversies

 The planned construction of the largest Roman Catholic church in the Gulf was intended to demonstrate Bahrain's traditions of religious tolerance in a region where churches face significant limitations.
-However, it has become another point of tension in a country already divided Muslim communities.
+However, it has become another point of tension in a country already of divided Muslim communities.
 Hardline clerics have opposed the construction of the church complex.

 Over 70 clerics signed a petition stating that building churches in the Arabian Peninsula was forbidden.
 The government ordered the transfer of a prominent cleric, Sheikh Adel Hassan al-Hamad, out of his mosque in response to his opposition, but protests by his supporters forced the government to cancel the order.

 More than 50 people have died and hundreds have been detained in nearly 19 months of unrest in the country.
 The Vatican plans to carve out a new apostolic district covering Kuwait, Bahrain, Qatar, and Saudi Arabia.
 The new administrative headquarters are expected to shift from Kuwait to Bahrain.
 Bahrain has a unique tradition of tolerance among different religions, sects, and races, with native Christian, Jewish, and Hindu communities.